Guide to the Island of FOEHR – every village a home

 Out Of Wyk

-So yes, Wyk is a nice little town, but I’m not coming to Föhr to stay in a town – I’m coming for the seclusion and serenity.
-Obviously, I find these features between the fields and the meadows between all the –ums, those lovely little hamlets and villages.
-Here, most of the farmhouses are reed thatched and have some wise slogan painted around the doorframe.
+So yes, Wyk is a nice little town, but I’m not coming to Föhr to stay in a town.
+I’m coming for the seclusion and serenity!
+Obviously, I find these features between the fields and the meadows surrounding all the –ums, those lovely little hamlets and villages.
+Here, most of the farmhouses are reed thatched and have some wise slogans painted around the doorframe.

 So come on, jump on your bike and let’s hit the road.